crypto-stars/cryptostars/gameplay/character.md

 !!!
 **Immortal Rock Star** will have no tour limit.
 This kind of rarity allows you to profit with unlimited tours and without the worry that **Rock Star** will one day retire.
 !!!

 ---

-### Rehearse with the band

-Rehearse the band's songs in a studio.

-!!!
-This action must be performed before going on tour.
-!!!

-### Send to the tour

-Send the **Rock Star** to tour along with his band.

-!!!
-This action can only be performed if you have seats available in the transport.
-!!!

----